yura-chaikovsky/dominion/README.md

 ### Interceptors
 **Interceptors are global!** This means that no matter in what component they are declared, they will be executed for *every* request.
-I know it feels counter-intuitive and smells like bad design, but it's not.
+I know it feels counter-intuitive and smells like a bad design, but it's not.
 Or, at least I think it is not.

 The point here you should never need to decorate API endpoint on component level